annguyen122/annguyen122.github.io/about/index.md

-After graduating from <span style="color:blue">**Truman State University**</span> in 2017 with a B.S in Psychology and Cognitive Science, I went to work as a Lab Manager for the [Language Acquisition and Brain Lab](https://sites.udel.edu/q-lab/people/) at the University of Delaware for a year.
+After graduating from **Truman State University** in 2017 with a B.S in Psychology and Cognitive Science, I went to work as a Lab Manager for the [Language Acquisition and Brain Lab](https://sites.udel.edu/q-lab/people/) at the University of Delaware for a year.
 Here, under the supervision of Zhenghan Qi, we employed a variety of methods from behavioral to neuroimaging techniques to study statistical learning.

 In 2018 I joined the Cognitive Science department at **Johns Hopkins University** as a PhD student, working with Geraldine Legendre on the topic of language acquisition.
 My hope is to be able to create a computational model of language acquisition, specifically in syntactic acquisition, during my time here.
 Besides that, I am also greatly interested in bilingualisms and psycholinguistics.